-- All Core English courses (ENG1D, ENG2D, ENG3U and ENG4U) are taken each year enrolled at Crestwood - 2.
-An Additional optional credit in Mathematics, Science or Computer Technology - An additional Credit in the Arts (Visual, Dramatic or Music) or Physical & Health Education beyond Grade 9 - 4.
+- 1. All Core English courses (ENL1W or ENG1D, ENG2D, ENG3U and ENG4U) are taken each year enrolled at Crestwood - 2.
+An Additional optional credit in Mathematics, Science or Computer Technology - 3.
+An additional Credit in the Arts (Visual, Dramatic or Music) or Physical & Health Education beyond Grade 9 - 4.
 An additional optional Social Science, Humanities or Business Credit - 5.
 Participant in a minimum of one extra-curricular activity each year enrolled at Crestwood - 6.
 Minimum of 20 Community Service Hours per year enrolled at Crestwood

-NOTE: For Students Entering Crestwood after Grade 9 the following adjustments to the requirements will be made:
+NOTE: For Students Entering Crestwood after Grade 9 adjustments to the requirements will be made.
+See Administration for more details.